endsummercamp/minibadge/antani_sw/README.md

 You need to have a working Rust toolchain installed.
 You can install it with your distribution's package manager, or follow the instructions on the [Rust website](https://www.rust-lang.org/tools/install).

+When you have a working "cargo" command, install some tools

+- `rustup target add thumbv6m-none-eabi`
+- `cargo install flip-link`
+- `cargo install elf2uf2-rs`

-When you have a working "cargo" command, you can build and flash the firmware with the following steps:
+you can then build and flash the firmware with the following steps:

 1. Clone this repository and navigate to the `antani_sw` directory
 2. Disconnect the badge from USB